 Hugh is the author of the 2019 two-volume catalogue raisonné Thomas Gainsborough: The Portraits, Fancy Pictures and Copies after Old Masters, published by Yale University Press

-Editor's note: Hugh's extensive work on the new Gainsborough catalogue raisonné has led to some of these artwork titles being revised (for example, the second image in this article is of Mary Cobbold and her granddaughter Sarah, not her daughter Anne).
-We are working with Hugh, and the owning collections of the works, to amend the titles on Art UK to be in line with the most up-to-date scholarship.
+Editor's note: Hugh's extensive work on the new Gainsborough catalogue raisonné has led to revisions of some artwork titles (for example, the second image in this article is of Mary Cobbold and her granddaughter Sarah, not her daughter Anne).
+We are working with the collections to amend the titles on Art UK to reflect the most up-to-date scholarship.
 In the meantime, some of the older titles may appear on the site.